Biblical Exegesis Paper Instructions

 "What did the Biblical author mean?
 (Exegesis) has to do both with what

 he said (the content itself) and why he said it at any given point (the literary context).

 Furthermore, exegesis is primarily concerned with intentionality: What did the author

 Exegesis.
 The following material is based on that same book.

-In looking at Scripture, Bible students often jump immediately to the hermeneutical
+In trying to understand Scripture, Bible students often jump immediately to the

 Sadly, trying to do hermeneutics before exegesis — i.e., making "Scripture's meaning